Your lighting is working against you

 When you use a fixed bulb at 4000K in the evening, it's still sending blue-rich light into your eyes hours before bed.
 Exposure to blue-rich light before bed disrupts melatonin production and delays your natural sleep timing, making it harder to fall asleep when you want to.

-This is why you can feel "wired but tired"—your body is exhausted, but your brain is receiving the signal that it's still midday.
+This can contribute to feeling "wired but tired" - your body is exhausted, but your brain may still be receiving signals that it's daytime.

-We compound this by using phones, computers, and TVs (all 5000K+) in the evening.
-Then we wonder why we can't fall asleep.
+We often compound this by using phones, computers, and TVs (all 5000K+) in the evening, adding even more blue-enriched light exposure before bed.

 The solution